megamarc/CsTilengine/README.md

 ```

 ## Installation
 No install step is required.
-Just make sure that the Tilengine library and the `tilengine.cs` modules are accessible from within your own project
+Just make sure that the Tilengine library and the `Tilengine.cs` modules are accessible from within your own project

 ## Basic program
 The following program does these actions: